Explore our newest colors - free samples available

 To choose an effective range hood system for a kitchen with high ceilings, you need to consider the following:

-2. Ceiling height
+2. Ceiling & Mounting Height

-When selecting a range hood for a high ceiling, ventilation power and noise level are critical factors.
-Ventilation power is measured by the CFM rating, which indicates the volume of air that a range hood can move in a minute.
-A higher CFM rating is essential for a high-ceiling kitchen as it helps to remove smoke and cooking odors effectively.
+Ventilation power and noise level are critical factors when selecting a range hood for a high ceiling.
+It is measured by the CFM rating which indicates the volume of air that a range hood can move in a minute.
+A strong CFM rating is essential for a high-ceiling kitchen because of the volume in such a space.
+Selecting a range hood with a higher CFM rating ensures better ventilation.

 Final Thoughts

 A high ceiling in the kitchen doesn't make it impossible to vent and clear it properly.
 It requires considering the factors above and selecting a range hood system that checks all the necessary boxes.
+For more options feel free to check out our wonderful selection of range hoods here.